afarhadi99/basic-saas-starter/README.md

 1. In Stripe Dashboard, go to Developers > Webhooks
 2. Add an endpoint with your webhook URL:
    - For production: `https://your-domain.com/api/webhooks/stripe`
-   - For local development, use Stripe CLI (see below).
+   - For local development, use Stripe CLI (see step 4 below in Getting Started).
 3. Select events to listen for:
    - `product.created`, `product.updated`, `product.deleted`
    - `price.created`, `price.updated`, `price.deleted`